Skip to main content

 9. Food and wine

-No Florence shopping guide would be complete without a mention of the city’s gourmet goodies.
+No Florence shopping guide would be complete without a mention of local gourmet goodies.

 Florence sits in the center of one of the most food-forward regions of Italy, and the city’s gourmet food shops and markets top the list of where to buy unique souvenirs in Florence.
 Local specialties from extra-virgin olive oils and bold red wines produced in nearby Chianti to pungent truffles, artisan honey, and aged Pecorino cheese from the Val d’Orcia are ideal gifts for foodies at home (or to stock your own pantry).
 Stop at the Florence Central Market and Sant'Ambrogio Market during a Florence food tour to bring the flavors of Tuscany home with you.

 Insider tip: Meat, soft cheeses, and fresh produce cannot be imported into most countries.
-Opt to bring home hard cheeses, olive oil and wine, chocolate, honey, dried pasta, and preserved truffles.
+Opt for hard cheeses, olive oil and wine, chocolate, honey, dried pasta, and preserved truffles.

 Find more things to do in Florence